pyth-network/pyth-gitbook/consumers/best-practices.md

 | `conf`     | 1500     |
 | `price`    | 12276250 |

-The confidence interval is `1500 * 10^(-5) = $0.015`, and the price is `12276250 * 10^(-5) = $122.7625 +- 0.015`.
+The confidence interval is `1500 * 10^(-5) = $0.015`, and the price is `12276250 * 10^(-5) = $122.7625`.

 # Current Price Availability

 Sometimes, Pyth will not be able to provide the current price for a product.
 This situation can happen for various reasons.
 For example, US equity markets only trade during certain hours, and outside those hours, it's not clear what an equity's price is.
+Alternatively, an outage may prevent data publishers from submitting their prices.
+In such cases, integrators may accidentally use a price that has not been updated recently.

+The Pyth SDKs guard against this failure mode by incorporating an elapsed time check by default.
+Querying the current price will fail if too much time has elapsed since the last update.
-Alternatively, Solana congestion may prevent data publishers from being able to submit their prices.
-In these cases querying for the current price may fail.
-Our SDKs expose this failure condition to consumers in an idiomatic way: for example, our Rust SDK may return `None`, and our Solidity SDK may revert the transaction.
+The SDKs expose this failure condition in an idiomatic way: for example, the Rust SDK may return `None`, and our Solidity SDK may revert the transaction.
+The SDK provides a sane default for this threshold, but users may configure it to suit their use case.

-Under the hood, this is implemented using the price feeds' `status` field.
+(Under the hood, this is implemented using the price feeds' `status` field.
 A status of `trading` indicates that the current price is available and permissable to use in downstream applications.
-If the status is not `trading`, the price feed's internal `price` variable can be any arbitrary value.
+If the status is not `trading`, the price feed's internal `price` variable can be any arbitrary value.)

-If the current price is unavailable, consumers can opt to use the most recent previous price update.
-Pyth's price feeds expose this previous price, its confidence interval and the time it was published.
-Consumers should check this timestamp is recent enough before using this price, as it could be from arbitrarily far in the past.

 # Confidence Intervals